 Sepp Holzer – The Rebel Farmer.
 Useful for thinking about things from a different angle in an Austrian permaculture kind of way.

 Alys Fowler’s The Edible Garden – Finally, a women on my inspiration list!
 I love Alys and I love this book.

-Creating a Forest Garden – Somewhere between foraging and organic gardening there is “The Forest Garden”.
+Creating a Forest Garden – Somewhere between foraging and organic market gardening there is “The Forest Garden”.
 I spent a weekend in September 2019 at Martin Crawford’s Forest Gardening Course in Devon.
 Come back in 30 years and I’ll tell you how to create one!

 Klaus Laitenberger – Great for advice on varieties and timings suitable for the Northern Irish climate.
 “Vegetables for the Irish Garden” is a book I always have to hand.

 GIY.ie – I love their vegetable directory.
 Like Klaus’s books, this is great for Ireland-specific information.

 SERC – SERC runs part-time gardening classes at their Holywood Campus.
-I did their Organic Fruit and Vegetable Growing course initially and am currently half-way through the RHS Level 2 Horticulture course.
+I did their Organic Fruit and Vegetable Growing course initially and (subject to my exam results) I’ve just complete the RHS Level 2 Horticulture course.
 I would thoroughly recommend both.

 Charles Dowding – Mr “No Dig” – Great books and great online resources.